Best Products UK

 JLL IC400 Pro or Schwinn 800IC — which should I buy?

-Is a NordicTrack S22i worth £1,799 over the Echelon EX-5s?
+Is the NordicTrack S22i worth the premium over the Echelon EX-5s?

 Magnetic, friction or eddy-current resistance — what's the difference?